 Join Couchsurfing to see Lexie’s full profile.
 It’s free!

 Born & raised in Los Angeles.
 I spent 4 years studying in (upstate) New York, and got my bachelor's a year ago in Film & Electronic Arts and French Studies.
 I spent this past year living in a tiny town in the north of France, where I taught English to French kiddos, and have also lived off and on in Amsterdam and Paris.
-Now I'm back in LA for at least a little while.
+Now I'm back in LA working for an arts organization.

 ABOUT MY CITY

 In my opinion, LA is a terribly difficult city for tourists.
 Awful public transport system, too big and sprawling, difficult to navigate without a GPS, and it doesn't have a real "center".
 However, these issues are also what make LA an amazing city for discovery.
 There are tons of magical places, and uncovering them can make you feel like you're on a treasure hunt, exploring uncharted territory.
 I too often meet people who visited LA and really didn't like it, and it's almost always because they didn't know where to go or how to get there.

 I can show you a santeria shop, a lake shrine, cemetery film screenings, speakeasies, a witch's house, dive bars, outsider art, porn star karaoke, diners, tiki bars, and silent movie screenings.
 If you're looking for those type of experiences, then hit me up!
 But if you're planning to spend a lot of time at Rodeo Drive, the Hollywood Walk of Fame, and Universal Studios (which is fine too!) there probably isn't a lot I can offer you that you wouldn't be able to find just as easily in a tour book.

 Bad news: LA shuts down annoyingly early.
 Most places close by 2:00, even on weekends.